Combined MFA and SSPR

 On initial sign-in, new users will be forced through a password reset process.

-Go to https://portal.office.com Enter the credentials provided to you.
+Go to https://portal.office.com and enter the credentials provided to you.

 You will be prompted to change your password.